 5 α–Reductase Deficiency

 Males with 5 α–reductase deficiency (5-ARD) do not undergo the same prenatal sexual differentiation as other males.
-The enzyme 5 α–reductase helps to control proportions of male sex hormones in the body.
-When there is a deficiency (not enough) of this enzyme, normal sex differentiation does not occur.
-Males with this condition may look like females until puberty, and then they have elevated enough levels of testosterone to experience the same changes as males without this condition.
-Even after puberty their genitalia do not look fully masculinized, though many are reported to live perfectly normal male lives.
+The enzyme 5 α–reductase helps to regulate proportions of male sex hormones in the body before birth and during puberty.
+When males have a deficiency of 5-ARD, they will have typical development of the testes, but their external genitalia will resemble that of a female until puberty.
+During puberty, males will have levels of testosterone that are elevated enough to experience the same changes as males without this condition.
+After puberty, their genitalia do not look fully masculinized, though many are reported to live perfectly normal male lives.
+1

 1. Azzouni, F et. al, “The 5 Alpha-Reductase Isozyme Family: A Review of Basic Biology and Their Role in Human Diseases”.
 Advances in Urology, 2012, 1-18.

 2. Hannema S, E, Hughes I, A. “Regulation of Wolffian Duct Development”.
 Hormone Research in Paediatrics, 67, 3, 2007, 142-151.

 3. Hughes, A et al. “Androgen insensitivity syndrome”.
 The Lancet , 380, 9851, 2012, 1419 - 1428.